Artists

 BEPPIE GIELKENS

-For the prolific painter Beppie Gielkens (1942, NL), idiosyncratic color and line conjure up a powerful narrative structure that continuously invites new readings.
-Gielkens had the first solo show of her paintings in Maastricht in 1971 soon after graduating from the Jan van Eyck Academie.
+Beppie Gielkens (1942, NL) had the first solo show of her paintings in Maastricht in 1971 soon after graduating from the Jan van Eyck Academie.
 Unprecedented for a young Western woman in the 1980s, she received artistic acclaim in Egypt, with solo shows at the Fine Arts Gallery / Cairo Opera House in 1989 and the Mashrabia Gallery in 1994.
 She continued to have regular solo exhibitions with Dutch galleries and be included in museum shows with the Fries Museum, Leeuwarden, and Museum Belvédère, Heerenveen.
 Already in the late 1980s, art writer Huub Mous defined her work as an “intuitive urge to rearrange and order, in a new connection.”
 In 1979, Gielkens and her husband, the artist André de Jong, moved to Friesland, where they established independent studios.

 HILARIUS HOFSTEDE